Skip to content

 • No advertising trackers.
 The site runs no ad networks, no retargeting pixels.

 • No demographics or interest profiles.
-Google Signals is disabled at the property level.
+There is no mechanism in the stack that could produce them.

 • No fingerprinting.
 The site does not run any scripts that derive identity from device characteristics.

-• No form data into analytics.
-Sensitive inputs (email signup, contact forms, the GAUGE diagnostic) are masked from Clarity recordings and not sent to GA4.
+• No form-data into analytics.
+Sensitive inputs (email signup, contact forms, the GAUGE diagnostic) are not instrumented to send their values anywhere except the specific endpoint that needs them.

 Rights under GDPR